kavir1698/EvoDynamics.jl/docs/src/model_description.md

 ## Parameters

-All parameters of a model are written in a julia (`.jl`) file.
-Parameters are divided into two sections: species specific and model specific.
-Parameters for each species and for the model are written in separate dictionary (`Dict`) objects.
-The keys of the dictionary should be Symbols (use colon : before the names).
+All model parameters are stored in a Julia (.jl) file and divided into two sections: species-specific parameters and model-specific parameters.
+Parameters for each species and the model are written in separate Dict objects, with keys represented as Symbols (using a colon : before the names).

-An easy way to parameterize a model is to copy an existing set of parameters from the Examples section and modify them.
+To parameterize a model, you can copy an existing set of parameters from the Examples section and modify them accordingly.

 ### 1. Species specific parameters

-Each species should have the following parameters in a dictionary objection.
-The order that you write these parameters does not matter.
+Each species should have a dictionary object containing the following parameters.
+The order in which they are written does not matter.

 * __name__: A `String` as the name of the species.
 * __number\_of\_genes__: An _integer_ for number of genes that the species has.